 Last week, I asked for suggestions to blog about.
 Within minutes, people were asking how to lose weight at a desk job!
-After teaching a year, while also coaching and getting my Masters, I know it is really hard to stay active when your so busy.
+After teaching a year, while also coaching and getting my Masters, I know it is really hard to stay active when you’re so busy.
 Ironic, isn’t it?

 It is possible to whittle your waist while you work though!